maschu09/earth-system-data-processing/data_access/README_ecmwf_aifs.md

 **Technical implementation**: I first set up the script to download four days of data, including the current day.
 The first run failed with HTTP errors for today’s files, which showed that the most recent forecast cycle was not fully available yet.
 After removing the current day, the remaining three days downloaded without issues.
 To check how far back Open Data goes, I also tested dates older than four days.
 These requests failed, confirming the ~4-day retention limit.
 Based on this testing, the most reliable setup is to download the three most recent complete days.

 **Key findings**:
-- Open Data's 4-day retention limit means you can only access very recent forecasts - any research requiring historical comparisons or multi-month analysis requires MARS access
+- Open Data's 4-day retention limit means you can only access very recent forecasts.
+Any research requiring historical comparisons or multi-month analysis requires MARS access
 - GRIB2 compression achieves ~86% size reduction (compression factor: 0.32 × 0.42 ≈ 0.13) compared to uncompressed theoretical values
 - Forecast cycle timing matters: Downloading "today's" data before all 4 daily cycles complete (00, 06, 12, 18 UTC) results in incomplete datasets
-- ECMWF provides extensive learning resources: webinars on data access methods, example notebooks on [GitHub](https://github.com/ecmwf/notebook-examples/tree/master/opencharts), and detailed model documentation significantly reduce implementation barriers for students and researchers
+- ECMWF provides extensive learning resources: webinars on data access methods, example notebooks on [GitHub](https://github.com/ecmwf/notebook-examples/tree/master/opencharts)

 ## Scaling Considerations